 ✽ ✽ ✽ blythe history

-Blythe made her official comeback as the star of a commercial for the department store Parco, and she went on to star in more commercials, such as the Target commercial promoting Alexander McQueen's clothing line.
+Blythe made her official comeback in 2000 as the star of a commercial for the department store Parco, and she went on to star in more commercials, such as the Target commercial promoting Alexander McQueen's clothing line.
 The first Neo-Blythe was a collaboration with Parco.

 Because Kenner was acquired by Tonka, which was then acquired by Hasbro in 1991, all intellectual property of Blythe belongs to Hasbro.
 Cross World Connections and Takara were given license to manufacture Blythe again, which they aptly named Neo-Blythe, and CWC to this day handles the creative production of Blythe.
 Neo-Blythe dolls were manufactured by Takara until 2021, when Good Smile Company took over.